muratlutfigoncu/k8s-examples/PythonFlask/README.md

-# Python Flask App + MongoDB on K8S.
+# Python Flask App + MongoDB on K8S (Minikube).

-Simple hello world python Flask application with MongoDB deployed on Kubernetes.
+Simple hello world python Flask application deployed on Kubernetes.
 This tutorial is tried on Minikube (Local Kubernetes) on Mac OSX.

 # Prerequesites